vivekqa1/WebDriverIOAutomation/README.md

 Step 2 - Add reporter config in wdio.conf.js

-Step 3 - Run test and check Allure Results folder is generated
+Step 3 - Run a test and check Allure Results folder is generated

 Step 4 - Install allure command line tool  npm install -g allure-commandline --save-dev

 Step 5 - Run commands

- allure generate allure-results // this will generate allure-report folder
+ allure generate allure-results //This will generate allure-report folder

- allure open     // will start server and open report
+ allure open     // will start the server and open the report

+** Run WebdriverIO Tests from Jenkins**

+ Step 1 - Download, set up, and start Jenkins

+ Step 2 - Add JUnit Reporter extension in WebdriverIO Project - npm install @wdio/junit-reporter --save-dev

+ Step 3 - Update configuration file to add junit reporter configuration

+ Step 4 - Open Jenkins and create a new job

+ Step 5 - In the Build section add a command to run webdriverio tests

+ Step 6 - In the Post Build Actions add an option to Publish JUnit test result report

+ Step 7 - Run the job and check the results